Infinite Self-Shuffling Words: Infinite Lyndon words are not self-shuffling

 with each $U_i$ and $V_i$ non-empty except for possibly $U_0$.
 Suppose first that $U_0$ is non-empty, that is to say $y$ dishes out the initial segment of $w$.
 Let $r$ be the shortest non-minimal prefix of $z$.
 Then by Lemma~\ref{prodmin}, $r\in {\mathcal{C}}(y)$.
 Let $t$ denote the prefix of $w$ of length $|r|$.
 If $|r|\le|U_0|$ then $t\sllex r$.
 Suppose that $|r|>|U_0|$.
 Let $u$ be the prefix of length $|r|$ of $y$.
 Then $t$ is a prefix of a proper shuffle $x$ of $u$ and $r$.
 By Lemma~\ref{propmin}, $x\sllex r$, whence $t\sllex r$.
 So in both cases $w \sllex z$.
 Finally suppose that $U_0$ is empty, so that $z$ dishes out the initial segment of $w$.
 Let $z'$ be a tail of $z$ so that $z =V_0z'$.
 Writing $w=V_0w'$, it follows that $w'$ is a shuffle of $z'$ and $y$ in which $y$ dishes out the initial segment of $z '$.
 If $z' \neq y$ then we are done by the preceding case, i.e, $w '\sllex z'$ whence $w \sllex z$.
 If $z'=y$, then as we saw in the beginning of the proof, we again have $w' \sllex y=z'$ whence $w \sllex z$. \end{proof}

-\begin{remark} Let $x=11010011001011010010110\ldots$ denote the first shift of the Thue-Morse infinite word.
-It is easily checked that $x$ is Lyndon and hence is not self-shuffling; yet it can be verified that $x$ begins in only a finite number of Abelian border-free words. \end{remark}
+\begin{remark} Let $x=11010011001011010010110\cdots$ denote the first shift of the Thue-Morse infinite word.
+Let us first show that $x$ is Lyndon.
+In \cite{berstel} it was proved that the Thue-Morse word $\mathbf{T}$ is the lexicographically maximal overlap-free word beginning with $0$.
+A word is overlap-free, if it does not contain factors of the form $avava$, $a\in \A$, $v\in \A^*$.
+Now, assume that $x$ is not Lyndon, i.e., there is a tail $y$ of $x$ such that $x \sllex y$.
+Then considering the left extension $01^k y$ of $y$ till the closest $0$ in the Thue-Morse word, we get that $\mathbf{T}\sllex 01^k y$, a contradiction.
+So, $x$ is Lyndon and hence is not self-shuffling; yet it can be verified that $x$ begins in only a finite number of Abelian unbordered words. \end{remark}